mohanedattef/Twitter-PC-Notifier/README.md

 **stream.py:** this one uses the stream function in the tweepy library to always constantly bring up the latest tweets but queuing tweets might be a minute late or so if it's a largly popular keyword.

+## to be added:
+1-Sentiment Analysis for tweets
+2-Profiling